01Mayo01/MeowUSB-BLE/README.md

 - **Cat-Themed UI**: Meeowwww :3

 ## Installation

-Will be uploaded to M5 Burner
+IF USING M5 LAUNCHER: Download the .bin and place in your sd card, and install IF NOT USING M5 LAUNCHER: Will be uploaded to M5 Burner

 ## Usage